peterddrummond/xspde_matlab/doc/source/algorithms.rst

 Extrapolation order and error bars
 ==================================

-For checking step-size errors, xSPDE allows the user to specify ``in.errorchecks = 2``, which is the default option.
+For checking step-size errors, xSPDE allows the user to specify ``checks = 1``, which is the default option.
 This gives one integration at the specified step-size, and one at half the specified step-size.
-The data is plotted at the fine step-size.
+The data is plotted using the more accurate fine step-size results, but with the coarse time lattice in order to calculate the estimated discretization errors.
 The standard error-bar, with no extrapolation, has a half-size equal to the difference of fine and coarse step graphed results.

+Importantly, both fine and coarse time-step results employ identical underlying random noise processes, from the same initial random seed.
+To compensate for the grid size, the coarse time-step uses a sum of two successive fine noise increments.
+This has the useful advantage that any differences are only from the effects of the time-step on the integration accuracy.
+If different noises were used - which is not done - part of the error-bar would be just from sampling errors.

-To allow for extrapolation, xSPDE allows user input of an assumed extrapolation order called :attr:`in.order`.
-If this is done, and errorchecks are set to 2 to allow successive integration with two different step-sizes, the output of all data graphed will be extrapolated to the specified order.
+To allow for extrapolation, xSPDE allows user input of an assumed extrapolation order called :attr:`order`.
+If this is done, and :attr:`checks` are set to 1 to allow successive integration with two different step-sizes, the output of all data graphed will be extrapolated to the specified order.
 In this case, the error bar half-size is set to the difference of the fine estimate and the *extrapolated* estimate.

 Extrapolation is a well-known technique for improving the accuracy of a differential equation solver.
 Suppose an algorithm has a result with a known convergence order :math:`n`.
 This means that for small enough step-size, integration results :math:`R\left(dt\right)` with step-size :math:`dt` have an error of size :math:`dt^{n}`, that is: